 Secured Creditors contract with the Issuer on the basis that their claims against the Issuer will be subordinated in accordance with the Priority of Payments, they will not bring an application for the liquidation of the Issuer until 2 years after the payment of all amounts outstanding and owing by the Issuer under the Notes and the other Transaction Documents and agree not to sue the Issuer except through the Security SPV.

 22. Events after the reporting date

-No material events have occurred between 31 March 2021 and the date of this report with the exception of the Covid-19 implications as stated in the Going Concerns section above.
+No material events have occurred between 31 March 2021 and the date of this report.

 23. Approval of annual financial statements